-Before drawing up an invoice, make sure your customer is expecting one.
+Before making and sending an invoice, check that your customer is expecting one.
 If your invoice comes out of nowhere, they may be slow to pay it, or even annoyed.
-Explain when you’ll be invoicing before you start doing business with a customer.
-If you don’t have an agreement in place, at least tell them when an invoice is about to be raised.
+It’s good etiquette to explain when you’ll be sending them.
+Ideally, you’ll set those expectations upfront, before starting work but if not, then at least tell them when an invoice is about to be sent.

 What information goes on an invoice

-You need to show the seller, the buyer, and what was exchanged.
+You need to identify the buyer and seller, describe what’s being exchanged, and give the payment details.
 You may also be required to show if you collected GST on the sale.

 Anatomy of an invoice

 There are three sections to keep in mind when making an invoice.
 Open your invoice template, save a copy for the job you want to bill, and work your way through them.